Looking for the best podcasting hosting sites in 2022?

 Audacity: Free – Windows, Linux & Mac

 Audacity is the most popular podcast editor, and it is free.
 It allows users to make changes to the original code easily.
 You can easily customize your user experience and make improvements where it is necessary.

 Audacity also has pro-level features, so your podcast software won’t hold you back.
 But the only downside to Audacity is that it doesn’t provide training on how to use the tool, but tons of videos and tutorials are available to help new users learn how to use the platform.

 Below is free training to learn how to use Audacity.

 GarageBand is another excellent tool that you can pre-install on most Apple computers.
 You can download it for free if you don’t have it.

 The GarageBand is a little bit more intuitive interface than Audacity.
 It is only available for macOS and iOS, but not for Windows computers or Android phones.

 Hindenburg: $95 – Mac and Windows

 Hindenburg is a premium audio editing software for radio and podcasts.
-It is more expensive than Audacity, but it also offers a lot of built-in podcasting features.
+It is more expensive than Audacity, but it also offers many built-in podcasting features.

 They have a 30-day trial.
 You can start with the free trial.